SpoonLabs/astor/docs/getting-starting.md

 Warning: Windows is only partially supported.

-## Creating astor.jar
+### Creating astor.jar containing dependencies.

      mvn package -DskipTests=true

 The following JAR will be created: `target/astor-0.0.2-SNAPSHOT-jar-with-dependencies.jar`
-This will referenced as `astor.jar` for the rest of this guide.
+This will referenced as `astor.jar` for the rest of this guide but you will need to replace it with the full line when inserting commands.

-## jGenProg

-We present a command line with the required arguments for executing jGenProg.
-Optional arguments can find using option -help are listed below.
-They arguments can also be changed  in "configuration.properties".

-Getting started:
+## Option 2: compiling and building class path separately

+In addition to compiling and building the classpath for astor, the following also gives you the command required to compile an example test.

      git clone https://github.com/SpoonLabs/astor.git
      cd astor